Patching over Analytic Fibers and the Local-Global Principle: Relative proper curves

-By \cite[Theorem 9.2.3]{famduc}, $\pi$ is open, so we may assume, without loss of generality, that it is surjective.
-By \cite[Theorem 10.7.5 (3)]{famduc}, we may also assume that all of the fibers of $\pi$ are geometrically normal, \textit{i.e.} smooth since they are curves.
+\begin{proof}[Proof of Theorem \ref{addition1}] We may assume that $S$ is connected.
+By Remark \ref{200bis}(1), $C$ is a good $k$-analytic space.
+By the same argument as in Remark \ref{200bis}(2), we may assume that ~$\pi$ is surjective.
+By \cite[Theorem 10.7.5(3)]{famduc}, we may also assume that all of the fibers of ~$\pi$ are geometrically normal, \textit{i.e.} smooth since they are curves.
 As a consequence, since $S$ is regular, by \cite[Theorem 11.3.3(1c)]{famduc}, $C$ is also regular.
-Let us also remark that by \cite[Theorem 5.3.4 (1)]{famduc}, $\pi$ is a quasi-smooth morphism.
+Let us also remark that by \cite[Theorem 5.3.4(1)]{famduc}, $\pi$ is a quasi-smooth morphism; since it is also boundaryless, it is smooth.

-It remains to show geometric connectedness of the fibers and algebraicity (``around" the fiber of $x$).
+It remains to show geometric connectedness of the fibers and algebraicity ``around" the fiber of $x$.
 For an easier reading, we discuss these two steps separately.

 \